 More information about Haiti is available on the Haiti Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 When Haiti is more prosperous, secure, and firmly rooted in democracy, Haitians and Americans benefit.
 U.S. policy toward this close neighbor is designed to foster the institutions and infrastructure necessary to achieve strong democratic foundations and meaningful poverty reduction through sustainable development.
 The United States provides substantial humanitarian assistance so the most vulnerable Haitians can better meet their basic needs in health and nutrition.
-Assistance for long-term development and institution building is another pillar of U.S.-Haiti bilateral cooperation.
-Priority areas include support for economic growth and poverty reduction, improved healthcare and food security, promoting respect for human rights, building stronger democratic institutions, and strengthening the Haitian National Police (HNP) so that Haiti provides its own security and can be a stronger partner against international crime.
+Another pillar of U.S.-Haiti bilateral cooperation is assistance for long-term development and institution building.
+Priority areas include support for economic growth and poverty reduction, improved healthcare and food security, promoting respect for human rights, building stronger democratic institutions, and strengthening the Haitian National Police (HNP) so that Haiti can provide its own security and be a stronger partner against international crime.
 Because poverty reduction and tackling chronic unemployment require job creation, the United States helps facilitate bilateral trade and investment with Haiti.
 The large Haitian diaspora in the United States is a potentially powerful ally in the effort to expand business opportunities and build on the many links that unite Haitians and Americans.

-Much progress has been made in the eight years after the January 2010 earthquake that devastated much of the country.
-Haiti has transitioned from a post-disaster era to a period of reconstruction and long-term development.
-With U.S. and international support, Haiti has achieved significant improvements in basic health indicators and seen a steady and substantial decrease in the number of cholera cases since the initial outbreak in 2010.
-More than 30,000 jobs have been created via programs to improve private sector competitiveness, and almost 14,000 jobs have been created at the Caracol Industrial Park thanks in part to Haiti’s growing export apparel sector.
+Progress has been made in the ten years since the January 2010 earthquake that left much of the country devastated.
+With U.S. and international support, Haiti has achieved significant improvements in basic health indicators, including the critical milestone of zero laboratory-confirmed cases of cholera in Haiti for the past nine months.
+More than 27,000 jobs have been created via programs to improve private sector competitiveness, and almost 14,000 jobs have been created at the Caracol Industrial Park, thanks in part to Haiti’s growing export apparel sector and trade preference programs for Haitian-made textiles and apparel.

-Haiti’s transition to a strong democracy is important to the United States as the country’s authoritarian history becomes increasingly part of its past rather than its future.
+Haiti’s transition to a strong democracy is important to the United States.
 Strong democratic institutions, in particular the holding of regular free and fair elections, can help guarantee Haiti’s democratic traditions and ensure a voice for the Haitian people in their governance.
-Haiti now has a democratically elected president who took office on February 7, 2017.
-A commitment to democracy and the rule of law also ensures that human rights and fundamental freedoms are better protected.
-The stability and predictability that come with these institutions are essential for Haiti to achieve sustained economic growth and to attract needed foreign investment.
+Currently, Haiti has a democratically elected president who took office on February 7, 2017; however, October 2019 local and parliamentary elections did not take place as scheduled.
+Parliament is expected to lapse in early January 2020, and, absent a political accord, the president will rule by decree.
+A commitment to democracy and the rule of law ensures that human rights and fundamental freedoms are better protected.
+The stability and predictability that come with these institutions are essential for Haiti to achieve sustained economic growth and attract needed foreign investment.

-Despite measured improvements in Haiti since 2010, a number of Haitians continue to attempt to migrate illegally to the United States.
-These irregular migrant flows, often over dangerous land and sea routes, are often facilitated through illegal smuggling networks, and frequently result in the loss of money, possessions, and life.
-The United States and the Government of Haiti strongly discourage Haitians from undertaking dangerous journeys, both by land and sea, to the United States.
-In an effort to dissuade illegal migration attempts to the United States, the Department of Homeland Security issued a directive on September 22, 2016 to resume regular removals of Haitians who enter the United States illegally.
+The exacerbation of Haiti’s humanitarian crisis has also led to an uptick in the outward flow of Haitians from Haiti, a number of whom attempt to migrate illegally to the United States.
+These irregular migrant flows, frequently over dangerous land and sea routes, are often facilitated through illegal smuggling networks, and many result in the loss of money, possessions, and life.
+The United States and the Government of Haiti strongly discourage Haitians from undertaking dangerous journeys, by both land and sea, to the United States.
+In 2016, in an effort to dissuade illegal migration attempts to the United States, the Department of Homeland Security resumed regular removals of Haitians who enter the United States illegally.
 The United States is also committed to apprehending and prosecuting the human smugglers who profit by organizing and carrying out illegal sea voyages and land movements.
 In addition to deterring illegal migration and preserving life, the United States works to address the root causes of illegal migration from Haiti by helping to create more economic opportunity for Haitians in their own country.

 U.S. Assistance to Haiti

 Since the earthquake, the United States has made available over $5.1 billion for assistance to Haiti to support life-saving post-disaster relief as well as longer-term recovery, reconstruction, and development programs.
 Even before the earthquake, Haiti was among the least developed nations and faced chronic challenges to meaningful poverty reduction.
 Against this background, the country’s reconstruction and development will continue for many years.
-Also, U.S. security and rule of law assistance in Haiti is grounded in supporting the Haitian National Police to achieve its development goals to improve the force’s capacity and grow its ranks in order to better serve and protect the Haitian people.
-Since the 2010 earthquake, U.S. assistance to the police school and HNP leadership helped increase the HNP force to 15,000 officers at the end of 2017, and helped enhance the capacity of the HNP’s special units.
+U.S. security and rule of law assistance in Haiti is grounded in supporting the Haitian National Police (HNP) to achieve its development goals to improve the force’s capacity and grow its ranks in order to better serve and protect the Haitian people.
+Since the 2010 earthquake, U.S. assistance to the police school and HNP leadership has helped increase the HNP force to more than 15,300 officers at the end of 2019 and has helped enhance the capacity of the HNP’s special units.

 Highlights of results of U.S. assistance to Haiti following the 2010 earthquake include: